UnlockNYC/unlock-nyc-web/src/index.md

 latestActionText: "Made possible by 500+ New Yorkers who shared 1,800+ tips of suspected SOI discrimination across all five boroughs, our inaugural Serial Discriminators List shines a light on who is locking voucher holders out of housing –\_and how we can hold them accountable."
 latestActionImage: >-
   https://public-unlock.nyc3.digitaloceanspaces.com/home-nailah-megaphone-rally-protest.jpeg
+latestAlt: >-
+  a group of people holding protest banners with a woman leading in front with a megaphone, in front of city hall in new york
 latestActionVideo: null
 latestActionButton: 'yes'
 latestActionLink: /